 - Falling Action — This can be a series of events that unfold, usually after a climatic episode, which then leads to the end of your story.

 - Resolution — This is the end of your story.
 All the problems must be resolved (or if not resolved, that must be clear in the story also.)
 A resolution, is the final part of your novel in which the strands of the plot have been drawn together, matters are explained and resolved.
 This is called the denouement, catastrophe, or revelation.

 Every chapter of your book should make your reader WANT to turn the page!

-Now that your novel is completed you must submit a great Query letter.
+Now that your novel is completed, if you wish to send it to a traditional publisher you must submit a great Query letter.